 What matters here is action: getting stuff done!

-everis Health and IBM have come together to enable NHS and other subject matter experts to productise and monetise their know-how - for the common good of citizens and to create new ventures that becomes the high-value digital exporters the UK government wants.
+Being Guided can enable NHS and other subject matter experts to productise and monetise their know-how - for the common good of citizens and to create new ventures that becomes the high-value digital exporters the UK government wants.
 This journey from 'brainwave' to software takes the best of Design Thinking and brings a new breed of designer - the Design Anthropologist to create digital solutions.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!